bajtos/cf-latencies/README.md

 ## Observations

-- Cold reads from KV and D1 can be slow, up to 200-300ms.
 - D1 is much slower than KV:
   - D1: ~300-500ms for every read.
   - KV: ~160ms for the first read, less than 10ms for subsequent reads.